WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Method

 For each room, we render $\mathcal{M}_\text{struct}$ from an initial coverage camera pose $c_0$ located at the wall midpoint of the smallest side of the rectangular room for maximal coverage.
 This produces a depth map $D_0$ which is used to condition a photorealistic image generation model (Flux2-Klein~\cite{flux2klein2025}).
 More concretely, generation is guided jointly by $D_0$, a text prompt combining the room type, global text theme $\mathcal{T}$, and visible architectural context information from $L$ (e.g., door or window location).
 The architectural context is used to inform the model about the nature of depth maps since it might otherwise interpret the provided openings visible through the depth map as something different (e.g., a TV).
 The resulting image $I_o^\text{obj}$ then establishes the visual style and an initial object layout consistent with the scene scaffold.

-We then extract individual 3D object instances from the generated images using SAM3~\cite{meta2025sam3}.
-Each segmented object is reconstructed into a 3D representation using SAM-3D-Objects~\cite{meta2025sam3dobjects}, which generates both object meshes in a canonical coordinate system along with their object transforms to the camera coordinate system of the image.
+We then extract individual 3D object instances from the generated images using SAM3~\cite{meta2025sam3}. \CR{In our pipeline these masks are obtained interactively, via a few point prompts per object in SAM3; the segmentation could alternatively be run automatically from a list of text prompts (see appendix).} Each segmented object is reconstructed into a 3D representation using SAM-3D-Objects~\cite{meta2025sam3dobjects}, which generates both object meshes in a canonical coordinate system along with their object transforms to the camera coordinate system of the image.
 As SAM-3D-Objects makes independent predictions per object, we encourage physical plausibility of the outputs by aligning their oriented bounding boxes with the gravity direction of the scene and projecting objects onto the closest support surface below them (or above them in the case of lamps, etc.).
 The output mesh with composed objects instantiated from the image model prior for all rooms is denoted $\mathcal{M}_\text{geo}$, which contains object textures and geometry from SAM-3D-Objects as well as structural floor plan geometry from the layout $L$.